 Psalm 34:19 says, “Many are the afflictions of the righteous, but the Lord delivers him out of them all.”

-“Indeed they say to me, ‘Where is the Word of the Lord?
-Let it come now!’”
-Jeremiah 17:15
+Jeremiah 17:15: “They say to me, where is the Word of the Lord?
+Let it come now!”

-Mockers mocked Jeremiah.
-They did not want to face reality.
-2 Peter 3:3-4 says, “Know this first of all, that in the last days mockers will come with their mocking, following after their own lusts and saying, ‘Where is the promise of His coming?
-For since the fathers fell asleep, all things continue as they were from the beginning of creation.’”
+Those who mocked Jeremiah saying, “Where is the Word of Lord” compare with the mockers in the last days that Peter spoke of in 1 Peter 3:3-4, “Know this first of all, that in the last days mockers will come with their mocking, following after their own lusts and saying, ‘Where is the promise of His coming?’”

 The Lord, by His Spirit, helped Jeremiah with two miracles.
 One, not to behave as a hireling when the proverbial wolves attacked him.
 Two, not to desire woes upon ungrateful sheep.